COVID-19: Guidance on pension scheme financial reports and audit

 - the furloughing of employees under the UK government's Coronavirus Job Retention Scheme.

-Sufficient appropriate and reliable audit evidence about contributions to the scheme should be gathered as part of any audit work on the fund account.
+Sufficient appropriate audit evidence about contributions to the scheme should be gathered as part of any audit work on the fund account.

 Where contributions have not been paid in accordance with the schedule of contributions, or, in the case of a DC scheme, the scheme's payment schedule during the reporting period, the auditor will need to consider the implications for their statement and whether in the course of their work they have identified any matters of material significance to report to TPR.